 “Great!”
 I shot back, wondering at the churning in my gut.

 “É mesmo,” he said, pouring himself a cup which he drained in a few quick gulps.
-As he drank, I watched for any reaction that would indicate the juice was off.
-Apparently not, because all he did was belch out loud, then wipe off his beard with the back of his hairy wrist.
+As he drank, I watched closely for any reaction that would show the juice was bad.
+Apparently not because all he did was belch loudly when done, then wipe off his beard with the back of his hairy wrist.

 “So . . .”
 I ventured, “what are we going to eat?”
 I was pointing at the two tins in the pan, afraid to make any further assumptions.